V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 -If you switch from the V2 to V3 of the interface, all the files need to be wiped and uploaded again from the V1 github repo.

+## Jackpot VS The SKR Pro

+This is a tough topic.
+It goes very deep, here are the basics.

+The Jackpot is roughly half the cost.
+The Jackpot has better performance in dots per laser raster etching.
+Everything else in terms of motion is nearly identical.
+The Jackpot [expansion slot](https://www.tindie.com/stores/33366583/) allows for many extended options, or even DIY modules.
+The Jackpot can have the config edited on screen or with a text editor and be live with a reboot, as well as OTA firmware updates and file transfers.
+The Jackpot has a smaller footprint.
+The Jackpot uses any web enabled device as its wireless screen.
+It can make its own network, use your home network, or Bluetooth.
+The Jackpot uses FluidNC a ~95% GRBL compatible firmware (or Marlin thanks Jamie!)
+The Jackpot can easily use macros for all sorts of special use cases.

+The SKR Pro has more onboard IO
+The SKR Pro from V1e.com comes with a wired LCD screen.
+The SKR pro uses Marlin Firmware.

+The Jackpot was developed for us by Bart Dring (FluidNC), It has everything we need in one package and nothing extra.
+This is how you get the best bang for the buck in a small footprint.
+If you ask me, I will honestly recommend the Jackpot, by far.
+The main feature people seem to buy the SKR for anymore is the wired LCD screen.
+The Jackpot can also have a stand-alone controller, there is a wired pendant, a wireless custom tablet, your cell phone, or any computer, but yes the SKR screen is just kinda easy and comfortable to those that came from an older Marlin 3D printer.

 ## Changelog